ThreeMammals/Ocelot/docs/features/websockets.rst

         app.UseOcelot().Wait();
     })

-Then in your ocelot.json add the following to proxy a ReRoute using websockets.
+Then in your ocelot.json add the following to proxy a Route using websockets.

 .. code-block:: json